Bayesian Nonparametric Space Partitions: A Survey: Abstract

 \section{Abstract}

-Bayesian nonparametric space partition (BNSP) models provide a variety of strategies for partitioning a $D$-dimensional space into a set of blocks.
-In this way, the data points lie in the same block would share certain kinds of homogeneity.
-BNSP models can be applied to various areas, such as regression/classification trees, random feature construction, relational modeling, etc. In this survey, we investigate the current progress of BNSP research through the following three perspectives: {\it models}, which review various strategies for generating the partitions in the space and discuss their theoretical foundation `self-consistency'; {\it applications}, which cover the current mainstream usages of BNSP models and their potential future practises; and {\it challenges}, which identify the current unsolved problems and valuable future research topics.
-As there are no comprehensive reviews of BNSP literature before, we hope that this survey can induce further exploration and exploitation on this topic.
+Bayesian nonparametric space partition (BNSP) models provide a variety of strategies for partitioning a $D$-dimensional space into a set of blocks, such that the data within the same block share certain kinds of homogeneity.
+BNSP models are applicable to many areas, including regression/classification trees, random feature construction, and relational modelling.
+This survey provides the first comprehensive review of this subject.
+We explore the current progress of BNSP research through three perspectives: (1) {\em Partition strategies}, where we review the various techniques for generating partitions and discuss their theoretical foundation, `self-consistency'; (2) {\em Applications}, where we detail the current mainstream usages of BNSP models and identify some potential future applications; and (3) {\em Challenges}, where we discuss current unsolved problems and possible avenues for future research.